-Among the long-standing history of memorable performances, De Niro’s turn as catatonic patient Leonard plucks at our heart strings.
-Robin Williams offers low-key performance as Dr. Sayer, who has partial success with his severe catatonic patient.
+Among the long-standing history of memorable performances, De Niro’s turn as catatonic patient Leonard pulls at our heart strings.
+Robin Williams offers a low-key performance as Dr. Sayer, who has partial success with his severe catatonic patient.
 The moving episodes of the film involve middle-aged Leonard rediscovering the world around him.
 It was a very physically demanding role and De Niro nails little twitches and tics of the character.
 One of my favorite scenes involves De Niro’s Leonard meeting young Paula (Penelope Ann Miller).
 The drug that has cured his catatonia has caused unstoppable muscular tics.
 During their meeting, Leonard awkwardly twitches, until she takes his hand and starts to dance.
-The tics gradually stopped, but the tears from my eyes didn’t.
+The tics gradually stop, my tears didn’t.

 10. Heat (1995)

 In Michael Mann’s mega-intense crime thriller, Robert De Niro’s no-nonsense high-skilled thief is pitted against Al Pacino’s compulsive, workaholic detective.
 The two great actors previously appeared in The Godfather Part II.
 But, it was only in Heat they shared screen space.
 Although they appear together for less than 10 minutes, it was incredible to watch these two, gazing and conversing with each other.
 De Niro delivers a powerful, low-key performance compared to Pacino’s equally good, but a boisterous performance.
 De Niro beautifully showcases his character’s quiet desperation, beneath the cool-as-ice persona, throughout his romance with Amy Brenneman’s Eady.